Ashish-Gupta03/Deep-Recurrent-Generative-Decoder-for-Abstractive-Text-Summarization-EMNLP-2017/README.md

-# Deep-Recurrent-Generative-Decoder-for-Abstractive-Text-Summarization
+# Deep Recurrent Generative Decoder for Abstractive Text Summarization

-Code in progress
+Code is in Keras and is in progress

 This is implementation of paper link https://arxiv.org/abs/1708.00625